Model Structures on Commutative Monoids in General Model Categories: Additional Results

 \subsection{Relationship to Bousfield Localization}

 We now record a few facts regarding the relationship between the model category axioms we have discussed and (left) Bousfield localization.
-These results are proven in the author's thesis \cite{white-thesis}, and will appear soon in the companion paper \cite{white-localization}.
+These results are proven in the author's thesis \cite{white-thesis}, and have appeared in the companion paper \cite{white-localization}.
 Taken together, the following three results give a list of checkable conditions on a model category $\M$ and a set of maps $C$ so that the Bousfield localization $L_C(\M)$ of $\M$ with respect to $C$ satisfies the necessary hypotheses of Theorem \ref{thm:commMonModel}, i.e. so that one may obtain a model structure on the category of commutative monoids in $L_C(\M)$.
 It is proven in \cite{white-thesis} that these properties imply that commutative $R$-algebras are preserved by $L_C$.
 Throughout we assume that the maps in $C$ are cofibrations between cofibrant objects.
 If they are not, then this can be arranged without loss of generality by taking cofibrant replacements of the maps in $C$ and applying the factorization axiom to obtain cofibrations between cofibrant objects.

-\begin{theorem} Let $\M$ be a tractable, left proper, monoidal model category where cofibrant objects are flat.
+\begin{theorem} Let $\M$ be a left proper, monoidal model category where cofibrant objects are flat and such that the domains of the generating cofibrations are cofibrant.
 Let $C$ be a set of maps such that the Bousfield localization $L_C(\M)$ exists.
 Then $L_C(\M)$ has cofibrant objects flat and satisfies the pushout product axiom if and only if for all domains and codomains $K$ of the generating cofibrations, maps in $C\otimes id_K$ are $C$-local equivalences.